mrjithin/codewars/README.md

 # codewars
 ![valoruz-codewars-badge](https://www.codewars.com/users/valoruz/badges/large)

-Many codewars challenge solutions in JavaScript.
-The content will be continuously added.
+Many codewars kata solutions in JavaScript.
+The contents will be continuously added.
 (Please star this repo to show support).

 ---